NuGet/docs.microsoft.com-nuget/docs/Reference/Errors-and-Warnings.md

 ---

-# Errors and warnings (PREVIEW)
+# Errors and warnings

-In NuGet 4.3.0 (currently in preview), errors and warnings are numbered as described in this topic and provide detailed information to help you address the issues involved.
+In NuGet 4.3.0, errors and warnings are numbered as described in this topic and provide detailed information to help you address the issues involved.

-The errors and warnings listed here are available only with [PackageReference-based](../Consume-Packages/Package-References-in-Project-Files.md) projects and NuGet 4.3.0 (currently in preview).
+The errors and warnings listed here are available only with [PackageReference-based](../Consume-Packages/Package-References-in-Project-Files.md) projects and NuGet 4.3.0.
 NuGet also honors MSBuild properties to suppress warnings or elevate them to errors.
 For more information, see [How to: Suppress Compiler Warnings](https://docs.microsoft.com/visualstudio/ide/how-to-suppress-compiler-warnings) in the Visual Studio documentation.

 **Errors**